 What other factors do you think can help tackle the environmental challenge?

 The first step is about improving processes.
 We can do this by planning and using route management.
 We use Artificial Intelligence and Machine Learning, among other things, to define everything from packaging to determining the perfect route for airplanes.

 It is not just about going electric.
 Even if we use electric vehicles, we can still generate congestion and cause pollution.
 Thus, we must have a holistic vision to operate in an environmentally friendly way.

 What will the business outlook look like towards the end of the decade?

 We are entering an exciting time.
 In the next 10 years, we will see technological advances that will impact companies.
 Opportunities are opening for companies to do things differently and better.
 Access to technology was never as cheap as it is today.
 With telecommunications and access to global talent, companies are more willing to look for new talent anywhere, which will bring a lot of innovation.

 But online business including online sales is the most disruptive scene there is now.
-We see that everything is digitized, and the content analyzed, looking up where the user spends time and measuring factors on digital platforms.
-It is required to go towards differentiation models to analyze and deliver innovative solutions.
+We see that everything is digitized and the content analyzed, looking up where the user spends time and measuring factors on digital platforms.
+It is required to go towards differentiation models to analyse and deliver innovative solutions.

 You also need to avoid using past successes to predict the future.
 One of my favorite sayings reminds me that, just before the Covid pandemic started, I met with one of my largest clients in Latin America.
 He said: “Why should I invest in e-commerce if it’s just 2% of our income?
 It is much more complex and less profitable than our physical channel.”
 Three months later, he will have reconsidered his comment.Click below to share this article